Adjust the inputs to see how long your savings will last and how much you need to retire.

 How this model works

-Each year the portfolio earns a blended return based on your stock/bond mix.
+Each year the portfolio earns a blended return based on that year's stock/bond allocation.
 During working years, contributions are added (and grown with inflation).
 Starting at retirement, you withdraw the amount needed to cover spending (also inflation-adjusted) minus any Social Security or pension income.

-The blue line on the chart is the deterministic (constant returns) path — the same numbers shown in the year-by-year table.
-The green band shows the Monte Carlo interquartile range (P25–P75): 1,000 simulations where each year's return is drawn from a normal distribution centred on your blended return with the volatility (σ) you set.
-Because volatility creates variance drag, the deterministic line typically sits above the band's midpoint — this gap grows with time and equity allocation.
+The blue line is the deterministic (constant average returns) path.
+The green band shows the Monte Carlo interquartile range (P25–P75): 1,000 simulations where each year's return is drawn from a normal distribution centred on that year's blended return with the corresponding σ.
 Probability of success is the share of MC simulations where the portfolio survives to your plan-to age.

 "Today's dollars" divides nominal balances by cumulative inflation.
-The "nest egg needed" is the present-value lump sum — in today's dollars — to fund all net withdrawals through your plan-to age.
-When surplus equals zero in the deterministic model, the portfolio hits exactly $0 at plan age.
+The "nest egg needed" is the present-value lump sum to fund all net withdrawals through plan age (discounted at the target-allocation real return).

-Limitations: Returns are assumed normally distributed (no fat tails), no taxes, no healthcare shocks, no RMDs.
+Limitations: Returns are assumed normally distributed (no fat tails), no taxes (use the tax rate input to gross up), no healthcare shocks, no RMDs.
 The ~4% rule is a common rule of thumb for a 70/30 US portfolio.